 City of Swan flooding

-Recent flooding across the City of Swan has caused extensive damage across the Swan Valley and has impacted a number of City parks, reserves and assets.
+Flooding across the City of Swan in February and March caused extensive damage across the Swan Valley and impacted a number of City parks, reserves and assets.

 Download the latest flood information update(PDF, 2MB) (Tuesday, February 28, 2017)